Communication-avoiding Cholesky-QR2 for rectangular matrices: Communication-avoiding CholeskyQR2

-{} Now that $Z$ is distributed the same as $A$, CFR3D can solve for $R^{T}$ over $\Pi$.
-Finally, MM3D computes $Q$, which is again distributed the same as $A$.
-An alternate strategy involves computing two triangular inverted blocks of dimension $n/2$ and solving for $Q$ with three smaller instances of MM3D.
-This strategy lowers the computational cost by nearly a factor of 2.
-Utilizing inverted blocks of size less than $n/2$ does not decrease computational cost and increases the synchronization cost by a logarithmic factor.
-The same strategy can be employed by CA-CQR2, but is most effective for near-square matrices.
-See Algorithm~\ref{alg:3dcqr}.
+{} With $Z$ distributed the same as $A$, CFR3D and MM3D can solve for $R^{T}$ and $Q$, respectively.
+An alternate strategy involves computing triangular inverted blocks of dimension $n_{o}$ and solving for $Q$ with multiple instances of MM3D.
+This strategy can lower the computational cost by nearly a factor of 2 when $n_{o}=n/2$, incurring close to a $2x$ increase in synchronization cost.
+As $n_{o}$ decreases by a factor of $2$, the synchronization cost increases logarithmically and the decrease in computational cost remains nearly the same.
+This algorithm attains a communication cost (see Table~\ref{tab:allcosts}) equivalent to the lower bounds of $LU$ and matrix multiplication \cite{irony_mm_lb04,Solomonik:2017:TSC:2965648.2897188}.

-{} 3D-CQR2 calls 3D-CQR twice to solve for $Q$ as shown in Algorithm~\ref{alg:cqr2} and~\ref{alg:1dcqr2}.
-MM3D is invoked over $\Pi$ to solve $R \gets R_{2}R_{1}$.
-This algorithm ensures that $Q$ and $R$ are distributed the same as $A$.
-See Algorithm~\ref{alg:3dcqr2}.